learn-co-curriculum/dsc-scrubbing-and-cleaning-data/README.md

 You will be able to:

-* Cast columns to the appropriate data types
+* Cast columns to appropriate data types
 * Identify and deal with null values appropriately
 * Remove unnecessary columns
-* Check for and deal with multicollinearity
-* Normalize our data

 ## The "Scrub" Step